Doris5102023/Monocular-Depth-Estimation/README.md

 # README: Monocular Depth Estimation
 ## 1. Overview 🧠
-This directory implements **monocular depth estimation** for Task 3, which predicts dense depth maps from single RGB images using deep learning.
-Built on PyTorch and evaluated on ScanNet, it supports training, inference, quantitative evaluation, visualization, and fair comparison between a baseline model and modern foundation models (DA3 / VGGT).
+This repository implements **monocular depth estimation** for Task 3, which predicts dense depth maps from single RGB images using deep learning.
+Built on PyTorch and evaluated on the ScanNet dataset, it supports:
+- Training a custom ResNet50 baseline model
+- Inference & quantitative evaluation (AbsRel metric)
+- Qualitative visualization of depth predictions
+- Performance comparison with VGGT/DA3 foundation models

 ## 2. Technical Background 📚
 Monocular depth estimation is an ill-posed computer vision task: a single 2D image does not provide explicit 3D geometry.
 The key ideas are: